 A lot of music apps don’t sample properly

 There are only a few ways to fix this.
 The common knowledge fix is to purchase the app UAPP (USB Audio Player Pro) for $8.
 The app plays almost any file at its native sample rate and bit depth, including MQA and DSD files.
 It also plays nice with UPnP devices, network devices, and you can even connect your TIDAL account and listen to MQA albums through UAPP.
-I personally use it to listen to Google Play Music as well.
 It’s pretty awesome.
 There are other solutions, but UAPP is the easy, all-in-one, “works all the time” solution.

 See which mode the LG Quad DAC is in

 Earlier LG devices had a prompt in the settings to tell you which one you had active.
 Later LG devices stopped this practice for some bewildering reason, but you can restore the functionality with the Hi-Fi Status (LG) app.
 The app reads the state of the Quad DAC when you plug in headphones and you can easily see if you’re in low impedance or high impedance mode.
 It costs $0.99, but it should work with every LG device with the Quad DAC.
-We tested it with the LG V60 and it worked fine.
+We tested it with the LG V60 around the time of its launch and it worked fine then.

 The app only updates its state when opened (on the LG V60 at least), so it’s a bit annoying to use.
 Just close it out of recent apps and re-open.
 That bug may get fixed in a future update and it’s honestly not that bad.
 You can also configure it to give you toast messages or a persistent notification.

 LG has been a leader in audio for years and the Quad DAC is a testament to that.
 There are few devices that even compete.
-Many devices have special DACs, but none of them have a Quad DAC system and fewer still have a third party amp to power high end headphones.
-The one-two combo allows LG phones to power the best of the best headphones and deliver excellent sound in the process.
+Many devices have special DACs, but none of them have a Quad DAC system and fewer still have a third-party amp to power high-end headphones.
+The one-two combo allows LG phones to power the best of the best headphones and delivers excellent sound in the process.
 No other modern mobile phone can do that.